Borgie

 Borgie (Borghaidh) is a hamlet in Sutherland, Highland, Scotland.
 Historically it was part of the 12,600 acre Tongue estate with shooting rights, and it contains the Borgie Lodge, now a bed and breakfast.
-Borgie is noted for its salmon, which are caught in the River Borgie which flows to the east of the hamlet.
+Borgie is noted for its salmon, which are caught in the nearby River Borgie.

+The hamlet was affected by the Highland Clearances, the cleared crofting village being resettled in the early 20th century.